Table of Contents

 - No extra cost for extra seats

-- Precise backlink report
+- Precise and extensive backlink report

 - Missing some advanced SEO functionalities such as the TF-IDF tool.
 March 2022 update: SE Ranking has launched the TF-IDF tool in beta.